whithil/EmojiTetriz/README.md

     The application should now be running on [http://localhost:9002](http://localhost:9002) (or your configured port).

 5.  **(Optional) Run Genkit Developer UI:**
-    To inspect and test your Genkit flows, you can run the Genkit developer UI in a separate terminal:
+    To inspect and test your Genkit flows (if any remain or are added later), you can run the Genkit developer UI in a separate terminal:
     ```bash
     npm run genkit:dev
     ```